21 Tips For First-Time Thru-Hikers

 8. Arrange Social Support

 You’ll make new friends on the trail, but it’s also common to feel lonely and homesick.
 Simple comforts like postcards and care packages from loved ones can make a world of difference.
-Tell your family and friends about your trek and let them know some dates and locations that they can send notes/ small food packages.
+Tell your family and friends about your trek and let them know some locations of where you think you’ll be and when so they can send notes or small food packages.
+If you’re wondering how you will know where you’ll be, you won’t exactly know, but post offices and many hiker-friendly businesses in trail towns will hold parcels until you get there.
 Just make sure to be very specific about what you’re looking for.
-Nobody wants to lug around a 10-pound summer sausage that Aunt Gina sent.
+Nobody wants to lug around a 10-pound summer sausage from Aunt Gina.

 A CDT thru hiker with a resupply box